 Some people use the term globalization to refer to the same concept.

+Understanding that differences between the types of translation terms can be confusing.
 Sufficient planning, awareness and an experienced language service provider are crucial for localization success.
 When localizing, a professional language service provider will create a linguistic equivalent by adapting the message to meet the audience’s requirements.
 The end result of localization is a product that is appropriate for the target locale and keeps the original intended meaning.